-What is the Red to White Card (Upgrade) RPL process?
+What is the Red to White Card (Upgrade) process?

-Red to White Card (Upgrade) is a Recognition of Prior Learning (RPL) assessment of any previously gained, relevant skills and knowledge about safety in the construction industry.
+Those who upgrade from a Red to White Card will undertake a Recognition of Prior Learning (RPL) process.
+RPL is an assessment of any previously gained relevant skills and knowledge about safety in the construction industry.
 The Red to White Card (Upgrade) RPL process assesses you on all the necessary operational and safety procedures needed to work on construction sites.

-- Typical building and construction roles could include site managers, supervisors, surveyors, tradespeople and labourers.
+It is strongly recommended that you only enrol if you are confident in your current knowledge and skills.
+Typical building and construction roles suited for this upgrade could include site managers, supervisors, surveyors, tradespeople and labourers.